Mission & History

 The Cleveland Orchestra is today hailed as one of the very best orchestras on the planet, noted for its musical excellence and for its devotion and service to the community it calls home.

-The Cleveland Orchestra divides its time across concert seasons at home — in Cleveland’s Severance Hall and each summer at Blossom Music Center.
-Additional portions of the year are devoted to touring and intensive performance residencies.
-These include recurring residencies at Vienna’s Musikverein, and regular appearances at across Europe, in New York, at Indiana University, and in Miami, Florida.
+The Cleveland Orchestra divides its time across concert seasons at home — in Cleveland at Severance and each summer at Blossom Music Center.
+Additional portions of the year are devoted to touring around the globe.

 The Cleveland Orchestra has long been committed to the pursuit of excellence in everything that it does.
 Its ongoing collaboration with Welser-Möst is widely-acknowledged among the best orchestra-conductor partnerships of today.
 Performances of standard repertoire and new works are unrivalled at home and on tour across the globe, and through recordings and broadcasts.
 The Orchestra’s longstanding championing of new composers and the commissioning of new works helps audiences experience music as a living language that grows with each new generation.
 Fruitful juxtapositions and re-examinations of classics, new recording projects and tours of varying repertoire and in different locations, and acclaimed collaborations in 20th- and 21st-century masterworks together enable The Cleveland Orchestra the ability to give musical performances second to none in the world.